gnoppix/wiki-pages/src/content/docs/policy/terms_of_service.md

 ---
-title: Terms of Service
+title: Gnoppix Terms of Service
 ---

 ## 1. Scope of the Terms of Service
-# Gnoppix Terms of Service

 Effective Date: [25.7.2023]